Street Law Special Projects

 Another outstanding feature of the Street Law course is the Mentor program, in which each Street Law class is paired with a law firm or legal organization.
-The Street Law Clinic partners with the Washington Lawyers' Committee for Civil Rights and Urban Affairs through Kent Withycombe, Esq., Director of the WLC's Public Education Project.
+The Street Law Program partners with the Washington Lawyers' Committee for Civil Rights and Urban Affairs through Kent Withycombe, Esq., Director of the WLC's Public Education Project.

 - First, in cooperation with the law student instructor and the WLC's Public Education Project, representatives from the firm or organization visit the class to teach about certain aspects of the law in which the firm or organization is involved.